ricab/scope_guard/README.md

 #### Why so little?

-The goal of this approach are:
+The goals of this approach are:

 1. to keep complexity to a minimum, avoiding superfluous object states leaking into the domain of whatever problem the client is trying to solve.